 Haemangioblastomas may appear asymptomatic during the early stages of disease.
 As the tumour progresses, some of the following symptoms may appear:

-- Hydrocephalus (fluid-build up in the brain), which carries its own set of symptoms:
+- Hydrocephalusa build up of cerebrospinal fluid (CSF) in the brain, causing pressure and potentially damaging brain tissue, which carries its own set of symptoms:

 - Headaches.